glennhenry/cs-notes/docs/compilers-and-programming-languages/10-data-abstraction/data-abstraction.md

     int privateVar;    // Private member
 };

-class DerivedPublic : public Base {
+class DerivedPublic: public Base {
     // publicVar is still public in DerivedPublic
     // protectedVar becomes protected in DerivedPublic
     // privateVar is not directly accessible in DerivedPublic };

-class DerivedProtected : protected Base {
+class DerivedProtected: protected Base {
     // publicVar becomes protected in DerivedProtected
     // protectedVar becomes protected in DerivedProtected
     // privateVar is not directly accessible in DerivedProtected };

-class DerivedPrivate : private Base {
+class DerivedPrivate: private Base {
     // publicVar becomes private in DerivedPrivate
     // protectedVar becomes private in DerivedPrivate
     // privateVar is not directly accessible in DerivedPrivate